TaintedSights/Defender-disabler/readme.md

 ## <a id="credits"></a> 🌱 〢 Inspiration/Credits
   Most of the code is taken from [swagkarna](https://github.com/swagkarna) and his [Defender-disabler](https://github.com/swagkarna/Defeat-Defender-V1.2)
-  This one is just more smoother, improvded, more user friendly and has more features.
+  This one is just more smoother, improved, more user friendly and has more features.

 By using Defender Disabler, you agree that you hold responsibility and accountability of any consequences caused by your actions